BradF-99/GTAPanicButton/README.md

 * https://stackoverflow.com/a/71457
 * https://stackoverflow.com/a/15413314

-## Contributing

-Please see the [Contributions](CONTRIBUTING.md) guidelines for more details.

-## Features that I might implement or might not

-* *Controller Support* - press the panic button with your Xbox, PlayStation or Mattel Power Glove controller!
-* *A nicer interface* - I don't know how to improve on perfection but I can certainly try!
-* *Apple HomeKit / |Amazon Alexa / Google Home Integration* (not really)

 ## Legal stuff

-This program and its developers are not associated with Rockstar Games or Take-Two Interactive.
+*This program and its developers are not associated with Rockstar Games or Take-Two Interactive.
 Rockstar Games, Rockstar North, Grand Theft Auto, the GTA Five, and the Rockstar Games R* marks and logos are trademarks and/or registered trademarks of Take-Two Interactive Software, Inc. in the U.S.A. and/or foreign countries.
-The Power Glove is a registered trademark of Mattel, Inc.
+The Power Glove is a registered trademark of Mattel, Inc.*

 The next bit is in caps so it's probably important.